-The video mode for both GOP and UGA can only be changed when the VM is powered off and remains persistent until changed.
+The EFI default video resolution settings can only be changed when the VM is powered off.

-3.13.2 Specifying boot arguments
+3.14.2 Specifying boot arguments

 It is currently not possible to manipulate EFI variables from within a running guest (e.g., setting the "boot-args" variable by running the nvram tool in a Mac OS X guest will not work).
 As an alternative way, "VBoxInternal2/EfiBootArgs" extradata can be passed to a VM in order to set the "boot-args" variable.
 To change the "boot-args" EFI variable: